msrn/blog.wasd.fi/content/posts/2025/10/creative-stage-v1-audio-lag-firmware-fix/index.en.md

 2 directories, 2 files
 ```

-Then plug in the USB to the side USB-A port
+Then plug in the USB drive to the USB-A port on the side.

 ![USB drive port plugged in](img-2025-10-21-23-26-28.png "USB drive port plugged in")

-Wait for the UP text.
-This took less than a minute for me.
+Wait for the UP text, and the update process will start.This took less than a minute for me.

 ![Updating speaker](img-2025-10-21-23-27-40.png "Updating")

-SU  meaning  update complete
+Then it shows SU meaning  the update is complete.

 ![Update complete](img-2025-10-21-23-28-32.png "Update complete")

-Now disconnect the power and after then remove USB drive.
-Put power back up, and everything should work.
+Now disconnect the power and after that remove USB drive.
+Power back up, and everything should work.
 No more annoying audio delay!